electric-sql/pglite/docs/docs/api.md

 #### `options`

 - `dataDir: string`<br />
-  The directory to store the Postgres database when not provided as the first argument.
+  The directory to store the Postgres database in when not provided as the first argument.
 - `debug: 1-5`<br />
   the Postgres debug level.
 Logs are sent to the console.
 - `relaxedDurability: boolean`<br />
-  Under relaxed durability mode PGlite will not wait for flushes to storage to complete after each query before returning results.
+  Under relaxed durability mode, PGlite will not wait for flushes to storage to complete after each query before returning results.
 This is particularly useful when using the indexedDB file system.
 - `fs: Filesystem`<br />
   The alternative to providing a dataDir with a filesystem prefix is to initiate the Filesystem yourself and provide it here.
 See [Filesystems](./filesystems.md)
 - `loadDataDir: Blob | File`<br />
   A tarball of a PGlite `datadir` to load when the database starts.
 This should be a tarball produced from the related [`.dumpDataDir()`](#dumpdatadir) method.
 - `extensions: Extensions`<br />
-  An object containing the extensions you with to load.
+  An object containing the extensions you wish to load.

 #### `options.extensions`

 PGlite and Postgres extensions are loaded into a PGLite instance on start, and can include both a WASM build of a Postgres extension and/or a PGlite client plugin.

-The `options.extensions` paramiter is an opbject of `namespace: extension` parings.
-The namespace if sued to expose the PGlite client plugin included in the extension.
-An example of this it the [live queries](./live-queries.md) extension.
+The `options.extensions` parameter is an object of `namespace: extension` parings.
+The namespace if used to expose the PGlite client plugin included in the extension.
+An example of this is the [live queries](./live-queries.md) extension.

 ```ts
 import { PGlite } from "@electric-sql/pglite";